Here are a few things to keep in mind when travelling to the Northwest Territories.

 1. Winter: Thermal gloves and hat, neck warmer, wool socks, down-filled winter parka, wind/ski pants, insulated boots, thermal/wicking base layers, sunglasses, extra batteries (cold weather makes your batteries die quickly!)

-5. Cell Phone/Wireless Coverage: Cell phone coverage in the territory is limited to areas in immediately surrounding major communities (i.e. Fort Smith, hay River, Yellowknife, Fort Simpson, Norman Wells, Inuvik, etc.).
+5. Cell Phone/Wireless Coverage: Cell phone coverage in the territory is limited to areas immediately surrounding major communities (i.e. Fort Smith, Hay River, Yellowknife, Fort Simpson, Norman Wells, Inuvik, etc.).